Shamshera: Critical response

-Rachana Dubey of The Times of India rated the film 2.5 out of 5 stars and wrote "To sum it up, director and co-writer Karan Malhotra surely seemed to have had a grand vision at the onset, but it's his execution that seems to have betrayed him".
-Sonil Dedhia of News 18 rated the film 2.5 out of 5 stars and wrote "Shamshera doesn't really have the punch or the thrill that is required to pull off a film of this scale.
-The film feels a little too long, blame it on weak editing".
-Shalini Langer of The Indian Express rated the film 2.5 out of 5 stars and wrote "Ranbir Kapoor is efficiently good as Shamshera, a leader of a tribe first treated as outcastes and later betrayed and kept enslaved in a fort".
-Tushar Joshi of India Today rated the film 2 out of 5 stars and wrote "Shamshera is a mess that needs more than just star power to come to its rescue".
-Sukanya Verma of Rediff rated the film 2 out of 5 stars and wrote "Shamshera's problem is a shocking inability to support its bombastic ideas with gripping drama.
-The result is the wastage of not one but two Ranbir Kapoors".
-Taran Adarsh rated the film 1.5 out of 5 stars, called the film an 'epic disappointment' and wrote, "Even Ranbir Kapoor's star-power cannot save this ship from sinking".
-Saibal Chatterjee of NDTV rated the film 1 out of 5 stars and wrote "Moral of the story for Ranbir Kapoor - the actor should henceforth read his scripts with a more critical eye before buying into them.
-He owes it to his talent".
+Rachana Dubey of The Times of India rated the film 2.5 out of 5 stars and wrote, "To sum it up, director and co-writer Karan Malhotra surely seemed to have had a grand vision at the onset, but it's his execution that seems to have betrayed him."
+Sonil Dedhia of News 18 rated the film 2.5 out of 5 stars and wrote, "Shamshera doesn't really have the punch or the thrill that is required to pull off a film of this scale.
+The film feels a little too long, blame it on weak editing."
+Shalini Langer of The Indian Express rated the film 2.5 out of 5 stars and wrote, "Ranbir Kapoor is efficiently good as Shamshera, a leader of a tribe first treated as outcastes and later betrayed and kept enslaved in a fort."
+Tushar Joshi of India Today rated the film 2 out of 5 stars and wrote, "Shamshera is a mess that needs more than just star power to come to its rescue."
+Sukanya Verma of Rediff rated the film 2 out of 5 stars and wrote, "Shamshera's problem is a shocking inability to support its bombastic ideas with gripping drama.
+The result is the wastage of not one but two Ranbir Kapoors."
+Taran Adarsh rated the film 1.5 out of 5 stars, called the film an 'epic disappointment' and wrote, "Even Ranbir Kapoor's star-power cannot save this ship from sinking."
+Saibal Chatterjee of NDTV rated the film 1 out of 5 stars and wrote, "Moral of the story for Ranbir Kapoor - the actor should henceforth read his scripts with a more critical eye before buying into them.
+He owes it to his talent."

+Undertaking a critical comparison between Shamshera and the "pan-India" films from South India releasing at the time, Arkadev Ghoshal of South First wrote that Shamshera had good characters, and good actors playing them, but "neither Pir (played by Ronit Roy) nor Doodh Singh (played by Saurabh Shukla) became audience-favourites like Kattappa from the Baahubali films."